l-eg116/CANary-firmware/README.md

 ### Debugging

 Debugging is done through the RTT (Real-Time Transfer) protocol.
-Upon flashing the device, a RTT terminal should open and a debug output shoud be visible.
+Upon flashing the device, a RTT terminal should open and a debug output should be visible.

 You also have the option to attach to an already running device using the `connect` profile :